Tamim bin Hamad Al Thani: Turkey

 In August 2018, Qatar pledged $15 billion investment in Turkey, during currency crisis amid a diplomatic standoff with US.
-The investment package was announced after Qatar's Emir Tamim bin Hamad Al-Thani met President Erdoğan in Ankara, on 15 August 2018.
+The investment package was announced after Tamim met Erdoğan in Ankara, on 15 August 2018.

-On 6 December 2021, Sheikh Tamim received President Erdogan for a state visit in Doha.
+On 6 December 2021, Tamim received Erdoğan for a state visit in Doha.
 During the two-day visit, they signed 15 agreements regarding culture, economy, defense and security.
-In addition, several Memoranda of Understanding were signed between the countries' ministries.
-Sheikh Tamim and President Erdogan also agreed to extend the $15 billion currency swap agreement between Qatar and Turkey.
+In addition, several memoranda of understanding were signed between the countries' ministries.
+Tamim and Erdoğan also agreed to extend the $15 billion currency swap agreement between Qatar and Turkey.

+On 4 December 2023, Erdoğan and Tamim chaired the 9th meeting of the Turkey-Qatar Supreme Strategic Committee; and signed 12 cooperation agreements in various fields.

 United Kingdom

-In October 2014, Sheikh Tamim met UK Prime Minister David Cameron and Queen Elizabeth II on his first official visit to the UK.
+Tamim met UK prime minister David Cameron and Queen Elizabeth II in October 2014 on his first official visit to the UK.
 Qatar and the UK anticipated a Qatari-British Economic Forum to explore mutual investment opportunities.
 Up to and during this meeting The Telegraph newspaper launched a campaign to urge Cameron to discuss Qatar's funding of Islamic extremists with Tamim.
-Stephen Barclay, the Conservative MP, repeatedly called for transparency in Britain's dealings with Qatar and said it was "essential" for Mr Cameron to raise the issue of terror finance.
+The Conservative MP, Stephen Barclay, repeatedly called for transparency in Britain's dealings with Qatar and said it was "essential" for Cameron to raise the issue of terror finance.
 "I welcome the fact that the Prime Minister is meeting with the Emir," he said.
-"As part of these discussions it is essential that the issue of financing Sunni tribes in Syria and Iraq is raised.”
+"As part of these discussions it is essential that the issue of financing Sunni tribes in Syria and Iraq is raised."

-In July 2018, Sheikh Tamim and UK Prime Minister Theresa May signed a letter of intent between the governments of Qatar and the United Kingdom.
+In July 2018, Tamim and UK prime minister Theresa May signed a letter of intent between the governments of Qatar and the United Kingdom.
 Both agreed to exchange information and intelligence on terrorism, to cooperate in the areas of law enforcement related to terror activities and security of the transport sector, including airports and aviation, and to fight financial crime.

-Al Udeid Air Base in Qatar houses the Royal Air Force's operational headquarters in the Middle East.
-It is host to the RAF's No. 83 Expeditionary Air Group.
-The group provides command and control to the four Expeditionary Air Wings which support Operation Kipion and Operation Shader.

-The UK government has turned to Qatar to seek a long-term gas deal to ensure a stable supply of liquefied natural gas (LNG) to the UK.
-Prime Minister Johnson asked Tamim for help during a meeting at the UN General Assembly in September 2021.

-Sheikh Tamim and Sheikha Jawaher attended the state funeral of Queen Elizabeth II at Westminster Abbey, London, on 19 September 2022.
+Sheikh Tamim and Sheikha Jawaher bint Hamad Al Thani attended the state funeral of Queen Elizabeth II on 19 September 2022, and the coronation of King Charles III on 6 May 2023, both held in Westminster Abbey, London.